neperfepx/neper/doc/neper_v.rst

 Standard, real space visualizations (default :option:`-space` :data:`real`) are achieved using the POV-Ray ray tracing renderer to produce high-quality (raster) PNG images.
 The parameters of the "scene" are assigned default values, but can also be fine-tuned, such as the light positions, camera position and angle, projection type, etc. (options :data:`-camera*` and :data:`-light*`).

-Pole figure visualizations (:option:`-space` :data:`pf`) are achieved using the Asymptote vector graphics rendered to produce high-quality (raster) PNG images (by default), but also high-quality (vectorial) PDF images.
+Pole figure and inverse pole figure visualizations (option :option:`-space` :data:`pf`) are achieved using the Asymptote vector graphics rendered to produce high-quality (raster) PNG images (by default) or high-quality (vectorial) PDF images.
 Data can be represented as symbols or a density field, and can be superimposed.
+Orientation trajectories can be plotted (option :option:`-step`).

-In contrast to other modules, module -V processes the command arguments one after the other.
+In contrast to other modules, module -V can generate several outputs on the same run (using option :option:`-print` several times); command arguments are therefore read in batches, stopping at each :option:`print` to generate an output.

 Here is what a typical run of module -V looks like: